 Patrons may obtain a Rockbridge Regional Library System (RRLS) card at no charge by providing identification showing current address.
-The library card may be used at any branch location in the library system.
+The card may be used at any RRLS branch facility and the bookmobile.

 Overdue materials will accumulate fines beginning from the first day overdue.
-Patrons will be charged the purchase list price for each lost item.
+Patrons will be charged the replacement cost for each lost item.
 Parents or guardians are responsible for the charges on the cards of children.

-Interlibrary loan service outside the RRLS is available to all patrons for print materials only.
+Interlibrary loans for items outside RRLS are available to all patrons for print materials only.
 Fees may apply.
 Overdue fines apply and will be charged accordingly.